zendyani/firesprite/README.md

 firesprite
 ==========

-firebug extension to generate images sprite and css code associated from a bloc of html code
+firebug extension to generate images sprite and css code associated from a bloc of html code.